rossaddison/yii2-house2house/README.md

 To install the above auth tables through a migration run instead of through the auth.sql file, use the following command.
 Note the migrate-db-auth command is included in the controllerMap as a key-value pair.

 Why are the auth tables important?
 They are the soul of RBAC (Role Based Access Control).
-After the admininstrator has done 'his thing', the auth_assignment table indicates the mediation that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role, that underlies its abilities.
-So create a bare-bones auth_assignment table, desperately hungry to track admin decisions, and a powerful duo, the auth_item and auth_item_child, police partners, eternally flexible and ready to administer defined new laws:
+After the admininstrator has done 'his thing', the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.

-    php yii migrate-db-auth
+So create a bare-bones auth_assignment table, desperately hungry to track admin decisions, and a powerful duo, the auth_item and auth_item_child, police partners, ready to flex their roles and administer 'allowed to' and 'denied':

- To install the subscription tables run the following command:
+    php yii migrate-db-auth (linux)

-    php yii migrate-db-paypal
+    yii migrate-db-auth (windows with php path in environment settings)

- **Future developments:**
+ To install the subscription tables, if you intend to remove the Subscription Free Privilege to a particular user(s), run the following command:

-Incorporate gocardless as a subscription payment solution.
+    php yii migrate-db-paypal (linux)
-Prepare an automated RBAC solution.
+    yii migrate-db-paypal (windows with php path in environment settings)